University at Buffalo Campus Chaplain

 Cal Kern has been involved with various ministries since 1986.
 He joined staff as the Upstate New York Director of the Fellowship of Christian Athletes (FCA) in 1993, a position he held until 2001 when he went to work for Family Life Network as a Christian Radio Representative.
 Kern returned to FCA in 2007 where he established and led an FCA Summer Collegiate Team, the Niagara Power in the New York Summer Collegiate League, for nine years.

-With the Niagara Power no longer active, Kern, and his wife Sherrie feel called to continue their service to college athletes and, in fall of 2015, Kern began a new role with FCA at the University at Buffalo’s Campus as a sports chaplain.
+With the Niagara Power no longer active, Kern, and his wife Sherrie feel called to continue their service to college athletes.
+Kern served with FCA at the University at Buffalo’s Campus as a sports chaplain from 2015 through 2021.
 Sherrie has worked alongside him as she mentors and disciples the female athletes.
-While UB is Kern’s primary place of ministry, he also mentors several coaches and men throughout Western New York.
+While UB has been Kern’s primary place of ministry, he also mentors several coaches and men throughout Western New York.